-The Nature Conservancy is pioneering the world’s first smart and interconnected watershed to improve the Lagoon’s health – creating a model to protect ecosystems, clean water, and communities everywhere.
+The Nature Conservancy is pioneering the world’s first smart, interconnected watershed to improve the Lagoon’s health – creating a model to protect ecosystems, clean water, and communities.

 The Lagoon’s Ecosystem Under Threat

-The Lagoon is home to seagrass beds that provide critical habitat for wildlife and sustain valuable commercial and residential fisheries.
-Since 2009, experts estimate that portions of the Lagoon have lost as much as 58% of its seagrass beds due to excess nutrients carried into its waters by stormwater.
+The Lagoon is home to seagrass beds that provide critical habitat for wildlife and sustain valuable commercial and recreational fisheries.
+Since 2009, experts estimate that portions of the Lagoon have lost as much as 58% of their seagrass beds due to excess nutrients carried into its waters by stormwater.

 This pollution swept into the Lagoon comes in part from stormwater runoff – water that carries fertilizers, household chemicals, pet waste, trash, and other pollutants from yards, streets and parking lots.